percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.5.0.md

 * {{ k8spsjira(229) }}: Improve security and meet compliance requirements by building the Operator based on Red Hat Universal Base Image (UBI) 9 instead of UBI 8

-* {{ k8spsjira(240) }}: TLS encrypted connection can now be used by the Operator for the system users, if available; particularly this allows hardening the cluster security by creating users with `REQUIRE SSL`
+* {{ k8spsjira(240) }}: TLS encrypted connection can now be used by the Operator for the system users, if available; particularly, this allows hardening the cluster security by creating users with `REQUIRE SSL`

 * {{ k8spsjira(243) }}: Update default configuration for HaProxy **Nothing noticeable for the end-user**